yunlong10/LaunchpadGPT/README.md

 ### Quick Start

-1. download the prompt-completion pairs' data `prompt_completion.txt` from [[Google Drive]](https://drive.google.com/file/d/1ZBQtDop9jGhcSjpZwWKHC-k6QK4pVNe-/view?usp=sharing), and put it in the `./data` folder.
+1. download the prompt-completion pairs' data `prompt_completion.txt` from [[here]](https://drive.google.com/file/d/1ZBQtDop9jGhcSjpZwWKHC-k6QK4pVNe-/view?usp=sharing), and put it in the `./data` folder.

 2. turn `prompt_completion.txt` from raw text into one large stream of integers: